Improving Engagement to Increase Donor Retention

 My Role

-Lead User Researcher / Email Developer / HTML Writer
+Lead User Researcher / Email Designer and Copywriter / HTML Writer

 Team